 - Matching & normalizing: Get all of this disparate data into a single excel file using whatever manual process—pivot table, vlookups, etc.—to match up creatives from 3rd and 4th party servers to local servers.
 This may require matching 50,000+ line items.

-- Analyzing reports: Filter and sort the master campaign data sheet, hoping no errors were made, and look for discrepancies or other issues.
+- Analyzing reports: Filter and sort the original campaign data sheet, hoping no errors were made, and look for discrepancies or other issues.
 Dissect the data and prioritize the most pressing problems for the day.

 Identifying critical errors: Take your prioritized issue list and investigate possible causes.